moorepants/eng122/content/pages/software.rst

 (which also can open notebooks).

-Currently, you will need to install resonance via the command line tool ``pip``.
+Currently, you will need to install resonance via the command line tool ``conda``.
 Open a terminal on Mac OSX or Linux or an Anconda Command Prompt on Windows and type::

-   pip install resonance
+   conda install -c conda-forge resonance

 To upgrade resonance as we release new versions, type::

-   pip install -U resonance
+   conda update -c conda-forge resonance

+This can also be done via Anaconda Navigator if you add the conda-forge channel.

 Learning Python For Engineering Computation
 ===========================================